agoldberglab/CaboVerde_Demographic_Analyses/README.md

 - R v3.6.1 https://www.r-project.org/

 ## Code for analyses performed in this study is divided into three directories here:
-#### 1. [PreparingAncestryData](./PreparingAncestryData) contains scripts for obtaining ancestry reference panels, PCA, and estimating ancestry.
+#### 1. [PreparingAncestryData](./PreparingAncestryData) contains scripts for obtaining ancestry reference panels, PCA, estimating global ancestry, and phasing.
 Also includes [PreparingAncestryData/Summary.md](./PreparingAncestryData/Summary.md) with more detailed descriptions of the following steps:
 * obtaining/formatting reference population data from the 1000 Genomes Project high-coverage resequencing data released through the International Genome Sample Resource (linked above)
 * pruning based on LD using the indep-pairwise option of PLINK v1.9 with a 50-SNP sliding window incremented by 10 SNPs, and an LD threshold of r2 = 0.5 (Purcell et al., 2007)
 * visualization using PLINK’s Principal component analysis (--pca) function, using the pruned dataset
 * estimating admixture proportions through unsupervised clustering of the samples using ADMIXTURE (Alexander, Novembre, & Lange, 2009), averaged over ten independent ADMIXTURE runs using K = 2 run separately for the autosomal and X chromosome datasets after LD pruning
-* preparing to call local ancestry by phasing using SHAPEIT2 (Delaneau, Zagury, & Marchini, 2013), and then calling local ancestry with RFMix (Maples, Gravel, Kenny, & Bustamante, 2013) using a two-way admixture model using the West African and European reference genotypes.
+* phasing using SHAPEIT2 (Delaneau, Zagury, & Marchini, 2013)
   * Note that phasing and local ancestry calling details as well as the local ancestry calls are publicly available via Zenodo at https://doi.org/10.5281/zenodo.4021277

 #### 2. [AdmixtureTiming](./AdmixtureTiming) contains scripts for inference of admixture timing.